 Eventually, it became clear that the 12-month program was the most effective of the three at meeting the needs of the profession and most compatible with the mission and goals of the accounting area and the business school as a whole.
 That program was adopted as the sole accounting master’s program to be offered by the school in 1994, and it remains the only program currently offered.

-In 2015, pending approval by UNC GA, we will offer the same curriculum online.
+In 2015, we will offer the same curriculum online.
 Accounting@UNC will offer the same MAC degree and access to recruiters, and admissions requirements, curriculum and faculty will be the same as those for our residential program.